-Assignments will make up 40% of your overall grade and may include in-class quizzes, discussions, and assigned projects as well as online homework and quizzes.
-Homework assignments and weekly quizzes will be completed online through Connect.
+Assignments will make up 40% of your overall grade and may include in-class quizzes, discussions, and assigned projects as well as online Learn Smart and homework assignments in McGraw-Hill Connect.
 You will need to access Connect during the first week of the semester and register your key-code to complete your assignments.
 Each of the online assignments will have a posted due date for completion.